On this day in 1993: India-Zimbabwe thriller ends in a tie

 Indian cricket was doing well in the early 90s under the supervision of Mohammed Azharuddin and 1993 happened to be a really good year collectively as India won the Hero Cup by overcoming West Indies on a rank-turner at the Eden Gardens.

 However, it was on this very day 29 years ago that the Indian team had to settle for a hard-fought tie against Zimbabwe.
-It is to be noted that Zimbabwe were a strong team back in the 90s and early 2000s and had given the best teams a run for their money.
+It is to be noted that Zimbabwe was a strong team back in the 90s and early 2000s and had given the best teams a run for their money.

-When India were almost stunned by Zimbabwe
+When India was almost stunned by Zimbabwe

 India and Zimbabwe locked horns in the seventh match of the Hero Cup at Indore’s Nehru Stadium.
 This was one of the must-win matches for Azhar & Co. to keep their semi-final hopes alive.